HOW TO TEACH AND PREACH

 Never construct or preach your message as an opportunity to single out one of your audience members.
 It is better to talk to them privately.

-Change the tone and volume of your voice to make appropriate emphases.
-Be sure not to overdo it.
+Change the tone and volume of your voice to make appropriate emphases, but don’t overdo it.

-Face your audience and look them in the eyes; but do not stare at one person for too long.
-Pay attention to their attentiveness.
+Face your audience and look them in the eyes.
+Do not stare at only one person.
+Pay attention to the crowd’s response.

 Use appropriate hand gestures and facial expressions.

-As you preach be mindful of your audience.
+Be mindful of your audience.
 Preach in a way that unbelievers, immature believers, and mature believers will understand God’s Word and be impacted by it.
-Consider how married couples, children, and believers who are single can apply your message.

 After you preach: